robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the recommended approach for handling partial responses in REST APIs?

-A) Always return complete resources
+- A. Always return complete resources
-B) Use query parameters to specify fields (?fields=id,name)
+- B. Use query parameters to specify fields (?fields=id,name)
-C) Use custom HTTP headers
+- C. Use custom HTTP headers
-D) Use different endpoints for different views
+- D. Use different endpoints for different views

 ### Back
 **Correct Answer**: B